Open Letter: Arash Sadeghi Sounds Alarm of Renewed Assassination Campaign

-Human Rights Activists News Agency (HRANA) – Arash Sadeghi, a civil rights activist imprisoned in Karaj’s notorious Rajai Shahr Prison, has written an open letter following the assassination of Eqbal Moradi, a political activist in Iraqi Kurdistan and the father of political prisoner Zanyar Moradi.
-Mr Sadeghi points out the history of the Islamic Republic’s assassination campaigns inside and outside the country, ongoing since February 1979.
+Human Rights Activists News Agency (HRANA) – From Karaj’s Rajai Shahr Prison, civil rights activist Arash Sadeghi has written an open letter in response to the assassination of Eqbal Moradi, an Iraqi Kurdistan political activist and the father of political prisoner Zanyar Moradi.
+In his letter, Sadeghi traces the domestic and foreign assassination campaigns that Iran has been orchestrating since February 1979.

-The campaign to eliminate critics inside and outside the country started in the very month of February 1979.
-It claimed the lives of hundreds of people associated with the previous regime in addition to Sunnis, Baha’is, dissidents and members of revolutionary political groups which were critical of the new regime.
-It continued during the vast oppression of the 1980’s and the mass murder of political prisoners in summer 1988.
-After the [Iran/Iraq] war ended, it continued with the campaign of assassinations (known as ‘Chain Murders’) which targeted the regime’s critics and opponents.
+“The campaign to eliminate critics inside and outside the country started in the month of February 1979.
+It claimed the lives of hundreds of people associated with the previous regime, in addition to Sunnis, Baha’is, dissidents, and members of revolutionary political groups that challenged the new regime’s leadership.
+It continued during the vast oppression of the 1980’s, and with the mass murder of political prisoners in the Summer of 1988.
+After the [Iran/Iraq] war ended, it continued with a string of assassinations (known as ‘Chain Murders’) targeting the regime’s detractors and opponents.

-Gholam Keshavarz was killed in Cyprus, Sedigh Kamangar in Ranya, Iraq and Kazem Rajavi in Switzerland.
+Gholam Keshavarz was killed in Cyprus; Sedigh Kamangar in Ranya, Iraq; and Kazem Rajavi in Switzerland.

 Abdolrahman Boroumand and Shapour Bakhtiar were killed in France.

 Fereydoun Farrokhzad was assassinated in Bonn, Germany.